“Kamante had all the attributes of a genius, even to that doom of a genius, the individual showed powerlessness in the face of his own power”.

 - Karen Blixen

-Every Picture Needs a Frame This documentary delves into the complex relationship between renowned American photographer and playboy Peter Beard and eight Kenyan artists who collaborated with him over six decades.
+This short film documentary delves into the complex relationship between renowned American photographer and playboy Peter Beard and eight Kenyan artists who collaborated with him over the course of six decades.

-This poignant film sparks an uncomfortable yet necessary conversation, shedding light on the hidden truths of their experiences and raising critical questions about the future of artistic collaboration and fair recognition.
+This poignant film sparks an uncomfortable yet necessary conversation, shedding light on the hidden truths of their experiences and raising critical questions about the future of artistic

-Every Picture Needs a Frame is not only a tribute to the artistry born at Hog Ranch but also a call to address the systemic issues that shaped these artists’ journeys.
+collaboration and fair recognition.
+Every Picture Needs a Frame is not only a tribute to the artistic legacy fostered at Hog Ranch but also a call to address the systemic issues that shaped these artists’ journeys.

 “Kinamwanzo